mattrussi/gitlab-com-runbooks/docs/uncategorized/wiz-runtime-sensor.md

 kubectl -n wiz logs daemonsets/wiz-sensor | grep ERROR | jq '.fields.e' | sort -u
 ```

-### Adjust logging verbosity
+## Adjust logging verbosity

-    🚧

-    Increasing verbosity risks
+### Increasing verbosity risks

 Before increasing the log verbosity, keep in mind that:

 This is not recommended for production environments as it could lead to the generation of large debugging volumes / trace logs, which could impact performance and increase resource consumption.

 This poses a security risk as increasing the verbosity level could expose sensitive information within your logs (such as clear text secrets).

 To adjust the verbosity level of the Sensor logs,

 Set the logLevel configurable variable in the Helm chart to do one of the following:

 Increase the overall verbosity level–Add: --set logLevel=info.

 Increase the verbosity level of a specific Sensor component–For example, to set the maximum verbosity for all messages related to Sensor authentication, set logLevel to info,sensor::comm::auth=trace.
 (Recommended for production environments) Use the default verbosity level–Omit the logLevel variable altogether.

 Deploy the Runtime Sensor.

-### Troubleshoot authentication errors using Sensor logs
+## Troubleshoot authentication errors using Sensor logs

 Follow the steps below to increase the verbosity level of the Sensor, which will result in the output of the credentials of the Wiz service account it is using to communicate with the Wiz backend.

 If you already have a running Sensor with authentication errors, uninstall it.

 Reinstall the Sensor and provide the following configurable variable to the helm install command: --set logLevel="info\,sensor::comm::auth=trace"

 Upon startup, the Sensor logs will contain the secret.
 Use the following command to search for the log message with the credentials: kubectl logs -n wiz <POD NAME> | grep "user credentials".

 The credentials for the Wiz service account username and password are printed in plain text.

 Once the troubleshooting is complete, reinstall the Sensor.
 This time, remove the logLevel configurable variable to set the verbosity of the Sensor back to its default level.

-### Restart the Runtime Sensor
+## Restart the Runtime Sensor

 To restart all running Sensor pods, run the following command:

-kubectl rollout restart -n wiz ds/wiz-sensor
+`kubectl rollout restart -n wiz ds/wiz-sensor`

 Contact support

-If none of the scenarios above match your case, please contact us:
+If none of the scenarios above match your case, please contact support:

 Create a support package for the Runtime Sensor
 Contact Wiz support and include the support package.

-### Create a support package for the Runtime Sensor
+## Create a support package for the Runtime Sensor

 The following script executes various troubleshooting commands and saves the output to an archive named k8s_outputs.tar.gz.
 Please attach this file when contacting Wiz support.